AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-direct-mail-content.md

 >[!NOTE]
 >
->This wizard includes the steps of the export wizard detailed in the [Get Started](../../platform/using/executing-export-jobs.md) section.
+>This wizard includes the steps of the export wizard detailed in the [Getting Started](../../platform/using/executing-export-jobs.md) section.